top of page

 Violin Teacher

-Dr. Berry
+Dr. Berry (B.M., M.M., D.M.A.)

-Teaches Wednesday afternoons.
+Teaches Wednesday early mornings and afternoons.

 Dr. Maeve Berry currently resides in Pittsburgh, PA as a pianist and vocal coach prior to her recent completion of the Doctor of Musical Arts degree at the Eastman School of Music.
 Dr. Berry is the inaugural Resident Artist Pianist at the Pittsburgh Opera, where she serves as a coach and pianist for rehearsals and productions.
 As a recitalist, Maeve has appeared at various summer festivals including Songfest, Toronto Summer Music Festival, Source Song Festival, Cincinnati Song Initiative’s Fellowship of the Song, and the Franz Schubert Institut.